HUMANITY IN THE 21ST CENTURY

 Approach to Learning: In this course we follow a progressive and effective social constructivist model which has transformational learning as its goal.
 The social component of this model means that students and lecturers work together to enhance understanding and develop skills, and collaborate as a team in both the learning and teaching process.

-If you are interested in Human World Futures and want to find your unique way to contribute to shape better realities while developing leadership, collaboration and creativity skills, then this course is for you!
+- Anyone interested in Human World Futures and want to find your unique way to contribute to shape better realities while developing leadership, collaboration and creativity skills.

 No previous experience required.